shashankasharma/commons-csv/README.md

 3. Base Analysis
 4. Extended Analysis
 Implemented a new analysis from scratch which gives a detailed report on the ratio of the total number of code lines to the total comments for each file.
-It then compares this ratio against a threshold which we have set to 10%.
-This implies that for every 10 lines of code there is atleast 1 comment.
+It then compares this ratio against a threshold.The analysis is implemented via a script written in Python which reports the results to console as well as writes it to a file.

 5. Testing Gate
+We have implemented 2 testing gates.
+ 1.
+ 2. Once both checks of the previous step pass we initiate a build on Jenkins.
+ 3.
 6. Analysis Gate

 7. Security Token Gate